Skip to content

 No lock-in or proprietary storage format.

-While the Tipsboard panel is open, changes made outside Tipsboard (another editor, Git, or a sync tool) to pages/*.md, .tipsboard/kanban.json, or .tipsboard/pins.json are picked up automatically: the panel refreshes from disk when you have no unsaved edits in the Tipsboard editor.
-If you do have unsaved edits, a notice appears with Reload; choosing it asks to discard unsaved changes, then reloads.
+While the Tipsboard panel is open, changes made outside Tipsboard (another editor, Git, or a sync tool) to Markdown files under the vault, .tipsboard/kanban.json, .tipsboard/pins.json, or .tipsboard/canvas/*.canvas are picked up automatically when you have no unsaved edits in the open note.
+Other files refresh in the background even while you edit.
+If the open note changes on disk while you have unsaved edits, Tipsboard keeps your in-panel draft and does not show a reload banner.

 Editor Tabs and Navigation